Fantastic-Four124/eb-nanotwitter-main/README.md

 - https://nt-rabbit-writer.herokuapp.com
 - https://nt-rabbitmq-follow.herokuapp.com

 There also is an intermittent rendering bug if you "refresh" the page.
-If the page appears to go "blank", try refreshing it again a few times.
+If the page appears to go "blank", try going to '/' and refreshing it again a few times.

 ![alt text](nanoTwitter.png)